Skip to main content Skip to navigation Skip to footer

 Force a repo-license refresh for an existing repository:

-rdc subscription refresh repo my-app -m hostinger
+rdc subscription refresh repo --name my-app -m hostinger

 On first use, a licensed repo or backup operation that finds no usable repo license can trigger an account-authorization handoff automatically.
 The CLI prints an authorization URL, tries to open the browser in interactive terminals, and retries the operation once after authorization and issuance succeed.